AIDELabAZ/LSMS-ISA_data_handbook/README.md

    **If pandoc.exe was installed with a different path then now is the time to replace "C:/Users/USERNAME/AppData/Local/Pandoc/pandoc.exe" on line 34 with pandoc.exe's path in your local computer.**

    The rest of "project.do" is divided into sections: the directory creation section, `global 			dirCreate	0`, the stata package installation section, `global 			pack 		0`, and the building the handbook section, `global			document	0`.
 Each of these sections can be turned "on" by changing the 0 to 1 or turned "off" by turning the 1 to a 0.
 A section will only run when it is turned "on".
-By default all secions are "on".
+By default `dirCreate` and `pack` secions are "on"; the `document` section is off, only turn it on once you have completed step four.

 4. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
 You will need to create an account with the World Bank if you do not already have one.
 You will be asked to provide a reason for downloading the data.

  The dataset file is called NGA_2012_GHSP-W2_v02_M_STATA. ***Extract the entire file NGA_2012_GHSP-W2_v02_M_STATA and copy or move it to*** `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw` - the folders in this path were created by the project.do.

+ 5. Generating the handbook.

+Open the "project.do" and in the `setup` section turn on the `document` section.

  ## Compiling the Guide in Microsoft Word: